How to become a Landscaping Estimator

 By providing accurate estimates, they play a crucial role in ensuring that the landscaping business operates efficiently and profitably.
 They will also help prevent unexpected expenses.
 Essentially, they bridge the gap between the client’s vision and the business’s execution plan.

-They will work closely with designers and other colleagues to help them pull together accurate costs which can then be presented to the client.
+They will work closely with designers and other colleagues to help them pull together accurate costs, which can then be presented to the client.
 Like many other landscape professionals in this team-oriented industry, estimators usually work with other colleagues to arrive at a final job cost to present to the client.

-Landscape Estimators may also work on existing projects and sites to provide costs, personnel and equipment lists needed for ongoing maintenance.
+Landscape Estimators may also work on existing projects and sites to provide costs, personnel, and equipment lists needed for ongoing maintenance.

 Many estimators have a degree or diploma in fields such as construction management, engineering, quantity surveying, or business.
 They may also have completed specialised training courses in cost estimating and project management to further their job opportunities.